nikitinay/helloworld/README.md

-# TASKS

-- [x] The app should be reachable only via HTTPS and/or automatic redirect to HTTPS.
-- [x] The app should route through nginx and/or uWSGI (or node, if preferred).
-- [x] The app should be running as a non-privileged user.
-- [x] App/docker container should be automatically restarted if crashes or is killed.
-- [x] App's logs should be captured to /var/log/app.log
-- [x] Timezone should be in UTC

 ## BUILD APP

 I took flask framework and put everything in Docker container.
 I used github action for automate build process and push the image to target registry: `nikitinay/helloworld`